 The actual task will be dictated by the surgeon who is leading the operation and depends on the type of surgery.

-A nurse practitioner can do many things like opening the surgery location, suturing wounds, fixing the laparoscopic cameras, provides suction and other tasks that the surgeon requires at the time of the surgery.
+A nurse practitioner can do many things like opening the surgery location, suturing wounds, fixing the laparoscopic cameras, providing suction, and other tasks that the surgeon requires at the time of the surgery.

 Can nurse practitioners perform surgical abortions?